 Apurva S. Shah, MD, MBA

-Areas of Expertise: Brachial plexus birth palsy, Congenital hand and arm differences, Hand and upper limb fractures, Sports injuries, Hand and upper limb tumors, Acute flaccid myelitis, Cerebral palsy and other neuromuscular disorders
+Areas of expertise: Brachial plexus birth palsy, Congenital hand and arm differences, Hand and upper limb fractures, Sports injuries of the wrist and elbow, Hand and upper limb tumors, Acute flaccid myelitis, Arthrogryposis, Cerebral palsy and other neuromuscular disorders

-Locations: Buerger Center for Advanced Pediatric Care; Specialty Care, Virtua; Specialty Care, Abington; Middleman Family Pavilion
+Locations: Buerger Center for Advanced Pediatric Care, Specialty Care, Virtua, Middleman Family Pavilion

-Apurva Shah, MD, MBA, is a nationally recognized expert in pediatric hand and upper extremity surgery, and has been named as a "Young Leader" by the American Society for Surgery of the Hand.
-He is an attending physician with CHOP’s Hand and Arm Disorders Program and directs the Brachial Plexus Program.
-Dr. Shah is one of a small group of surgeons in the country who perform complex reconstructive surgery for infants and children with brachial plexus birth palsy, including nerve grafting, nerve transfers, shoulder tendon transfers and humeral osteotomy.
-He also takes care of patients with acute flaccid myelitis and has performed nerve transfers for this rare condition.
+Apurva Shah, MD, MBA, is a nationally recognized expert in pediatric hand and upper extremity surgery and has been named as a "Young Leader" by the American Society for Surgery of the Hand.
+He is an attending physician with CHOP’s Hand and Arm Disorders Program and Orthopedic Center and directs the Brachial Plexus Program.
+Dr. Shah is one of a small group of surgeons in the country who perform complex reconstructive surgery for infants and children with brachial plexus birth injuries, including nerve grafting, nerve transfers, shoulder tendon transfers and humeral osteotomy.
+He also takes care of patients with spinal cord injuries and acute flaccid myelitis, and has performed nerve transfers for these rare conditions.

 Although many congenital hand problems are rare, Dr. Shah has extensive experience treating a variety of conditions, including: